trevor-dolby-at-ibm-com/ace-global-cache-example/README.md

 # ace-global-cache-example

-This repo contains an example using the embedded global cache in ACE and how to change the locking pattern for the global cache maps.
+This repo contains an example using the embedded global cache in ACE and describes how to change the locking pattern for the global cache maps.
 Optimistic locking provides much better performance without sacrificing data coherence for the example flows, and this change is safe due to the auto-commit transactional model used in the global cache interactions from ACE.

 The demo application uses two flows: